AceMood/AceMood.github.io/_posts/2016-08-01-what-am-i-talking-about-when-i-say-tti-optimization.md

 <img src="/assets/images/20160801/001.png" alt="fb" style="width: 100%; height: auto;" />

-At that time, they defined the most important area as marked in red-line, and **the time between clicking the link button and user can interact with the key area content** named **TTI**.
+At that time, they defined the most important area as marked in red-line, and **the time between clicking the link button from previous webpage and user can interact with the key area content on Facebook's homapage** named **TTI**.

 ## Loading and runtime